nasa/osal/docs/OSAL-Configuration-Guide.md

 the OSAL keeps track of allocated OS objects using fixed size tables.

-If customization is desired, one should not modify the `default_config.cmake` file directly, but rather provide a alternative values by one of the override methods:
+If customization is desired, one should not modify the `default_config.cmake` file directly, but rather provide alternative values by one of the override methods:

 - If configuring OSAL as a standalone build for testing, values for options can be specified as `-D` options on the cmake command.
 This is a common method of specifying